Wimmics/corese/README.md

 - **Corese-library:** Java library to process RDF data and use Corese features via an API.
 - **Corese-server:** Tool to easily create, configure and manage SPARQL endpoints.
 - **Corese-gui:** Graphical interface that allows an easy and visual use of Corese features.
+- **Corese-Command:** Command Line Interface for Corese that allows users to interact with Corese features from the terminal.
 - **Corese-Python (beta):** Python wrapper for accessing and manipulating RDF data with Corese features using py4j.
-- **Corese-Command (beta):** Command Line Interface for Corese that allows users to interact with Corese features from the terminal.

 ## Download and install